onewindspirit/dsi-study-work/README.md

       - general rule: If the value of ```|∇𝑓(𝐱𝑖)−∇𝑓(𝐱𝑖+1)|/|𝐱𝑖−𝐱𝑖+1|``` is bounded above by some number ```𝐿(∇𝑓)``` then ```𝛼≤1/𝐿(∇𝑓)``` will converge.
    - **Feature scaling**:
       - If the second derivative is the same in all directions it converges pretty well.
 If the farther it is from this (as above) the more trouble it has converging, because the initial learning rate takes too long to converge along the slower dimensions (you've seen it in KNN lecture).
-      - This can mitigated by standardize/normalize the features.
+      - This can be mitigated by standardize/normalize the features.
    - **Stuck on local minima/maxima**:
       - Gradient descent is not guaranteed to find a global minimum, only the local.
 This isn't a problem here or with regression (there's only one minimum) but is for other problems.
-Finding the global minimum is a difficult problem that does not have a solution in general, though there're techniques that do better than others.
+Finding the global minimum is a difficult problem that does not have a solution in general, though there are techniques that do better than others.
 One approach is to try multiple starting points and make sure they converge to the same value.
 - **Stopping Criteria**:
    - Relative convergence tolerance: |𝑓(𝐱)−𝑓(𝐲)|/|𝑓(𝐱)|<𝜖
    - Absolute convergence tolerance: Magnitude of gradient |∇𝑓|<𝜖
    - Maximum number of iterations
 - **RECAP**:
 - The way gradient descent works to find a minimum is:
    - Choose a starting point, a **learning rate**, and a threshold